Zirak/jsh/README.md

 is done.

 It's a lot of being confusing and `grep`ing for things.

+### What happens when I press enter?

+That's a very good question.
+It all starts from `public/js/concole/ConsoleView.js`, in a nice little function called `_promptKeyDown`.
+Oh look, `_enterKeyPressed`, that looks simple!

+And then it's HELL.
+Let's go through a partial trace (which is of course broken at times because async, and partial because I'm not doing a full call graph):

+1. `ConsoleView.._promptKeyDown`
+2. `ConsoleView.._enterKeyPressed`
+3. `ConsoleView.._appendCommand`
+4. `ConsoleModel.evaluateCommandInConsole`
+5. `ExecutionContext..evaluate`

+    (lots of redirections between this and next)
+6. `InspectorBackendClass.AgentPrototype..registerCommand#sendMessage`
+7. `InspectorBackendClass.AgentPrototype.._sendMessageToBackend`
+8. `InspectorBackendClass.MainConnection.._wrapCallbackAndSendMessageObject`
+9. `InspectorBackendClass.StubConnection..sendMessage`

+    This is where we come in.
+We're a `StubConnection` because our backend isn't the real native backend Chrome has.
+But we'll show it!
+Next part will change as jsh changes.
+10. `jsh.handleMessage`
+11. `jsh#sendMessageToEvalFrame`

+    And from now on we've passed control to the eval frame.
+Until further notice all functions are one there.
+12. `messageListener`
+13. `actions.bridge`
+14. `bridge.evaluate`
+15. `eval` (finally!)
+16. `sendToParent`

+    Aaannndd back to the jsh frame.
+17. `messageListener`

+    Aaannndd this is where jsh leaves off.
+18. `InspectorBackendClass.MainConnection..dispatch`

+    ...*lots* of indirections...
+19. `ExecutionContext..evaluate#evalCallback`
+20. `ConsoleModel.evaluateCommandInConsole#printResult`
+21. `ConsoleView.._commandEvaluated`
+22. `ConsoleView.._printResult`

+...and it just goes boring UI from here.
+Real nice, right?

+### wat

+To give you a hand, here are some useful variables to have.

+* You're going to see `target` this and `target` that a lot.
+You can get it like
+this: `WebInspector.targetManager.targets()[0]`
+* Same goes for `connection` or `_connection`: `InspectorBackend.connection()`
+* ConsoleView: `WebInspector.ConsolePanel._view()`

+And it's late now so I can't think of anything else.

 ## License
 99% of the files here have a giant license block at the top.
 Basically, it's